 How to Hit the World of Warcraft Gold Cap in a Matter of Weeks

 To find gold guides with the best gold tips right now, check out www.wow-strategy.com.
 Many popular guides will feed you an exact number, like say 600g per hour.
 While these numbers may sound good at first, they are often overvalued.
 These numbers are speculative based upon how many dailies you can do at optimal speeds, how fortunate you are with random drops, or relative material prices that differ according to server economy.
 Consequently, for the sake of the avid reader following this guide, I will not quantify gold per hour, nor will I tell you that farming and daily quests are a good source of income.
 Also, 600g per hour would still take over 350 hours to hit the gold cap.
 This number increases even greater when you figure in that dailies can not be constantly repeated every hour as they reset only after 24 hours.
 What all this information adds up to is a simple answer to making the greatest amount of gold fastest, the auction house.
-This does not mean merely just buying and reselling, although that is a big part of it.
+This is similar to gambling online like at Best online casino UK, This does not mean merely just buying and reselling, although that is a big part of it.
 The avid gold maker will set up many different "alts" all ready to buy and resell, creating the single most dangerous thing in capitalism, monopolies.

 In World of Warcraft, establishing a monopoly proves much easier than the real world because of less competition and increased laziness from the consumer base, which increases demand through the roof.
 These factors are easy to exploit with proper preparation.
 Downloading and installing the following addons from your most trusted website is the first and most important step in the gold making process.